flynnsbit/ExoFlynn_scripts/README.md

-This is a collection of all 7002 eXoDOS scripts used for launch and configuration.
+This is a collection of all 7002 eXoDOS game and program scripts used for launch and configuration.
 This repo will be used to update launch and run files for maximum compatibility as games are tested on the MiSTer AO486 Core.

 There will be 4 scripts used to update your games collection launchers: